-Pediatric physicians and dentists note that teeth tend to come in pairs every two months at first, with the final sets of teeth coming in about every four months.
-As a result, a teething time on will often look something like this:
+Pediatric physicians and dentists note that baby teeth tend to come in pairs every two months at first, with the final sets of teeth coming in about every four months.
+As a result, your baby’s incisors, or front teeth, will erupt in stages:

 - At 6 months you can expect to see the first two central incisors in your child’s lower jaw.

 - At 8 months, the top central incisors come in.

 - At 10 months, the lateral incisors will emerge in both the lower and upper jaw.

 After your child turns one year old, you can expect your child’s first molars at around 14 months, canines at 18 months, and second molars at 24 months.
 Don’t be concerned, however, if your child’s baby teeth don’t arrive exactly on schedule.
 Every baby is different and your pediatrician will be able to let you know if there are any causes for concern.
 To schedule your child’s first dental appointment, please click here.

 From start to finish, teething typically takes about 18 months, although the time between each set of teeth will give you and your child periodic breaks during this process.
 If you notice that your baby is displaying teething symptoms for more than a week, yet no teeth actually erupt, consider talking to your pediatrician.
 He or she will rule out any other potential causes of your baby’s behavior.

 Every baby responds differently to teething and some experience minimal discomfort.
 However, there are a few symptoms that you can look out for.
 These symptoms include:

 - Irritability: Babies don’t necessarily understand why they are experiencing pain or discomfort and may become irritable or clingy.

 - Trouble sleeping: If your child is uncomfortable, he or she may have a harder time sleeping at night.